techidaily/site-youtube-stream/source/_posts/new-quick-fix-tips-for-converting-youtube-shorts-to-mp4.md

 ## Best Video Editor for Making YouTube Intros \[Inbuilt Presets & Templates\]

-[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)is one of the most used video editing software for YouTubers, there are plenty of presets and templates which saving time in video editing and intro making.
+[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is one of the most used video editing software for YouTubers, there are plenty of presets and templates which saving time in video editing and intro making.
 If you need more advanced features like PIP, Green Screen, or audio mixing, and ignite your video and be creative, check the video tutorial below to find out how to use Filmora to make a creative video intro with the slow-motion effect.

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)

-Learn more details about[How to Make a Fast or Slow Motion Video](https://tools.techidaily.com/wondershare/filmora/download/)
+Learn more details about [How to Make a Fast or Slow Motion Video](https://tools.techidaily.com/wondershare/filmora/download/)

 ---